ra1028/swiftui-atom-properties/README.md

 #### Dynamically initiate atom families

 Each atom must have a unique `key` to be uniquely associated with its value.
-As described in the [Atoms](#atoms) section, it is automatically synthesized by conforming to `Hashable`, but with explicitly specifying a `key` allowing you to pass arbitrary external parameters to the atom.
+As described in the [Atom](#atom) section, it is automatically synthesized by conforming to `Hashable`, but with explicitly specifying a `key` allowing you to pass arbitrary external parameters to the atom.
 It is commonly used, for example, to retrieve user information associated with a dynamically specified ID from a server.

 <details><summary><code>📖 Example</code></summary>